Korean Beef Bowl

 This post may contain affiliate links.
 Please see our privacy policy for details.

-Tastes like Korean BBQ and is on your dinner table in just 15 min start to finish!
-It doesn’t get any easier than this!
+Tastes like Korean BBQ (bulgogi) and is on your dinner table in just 15 min!
+Quick, easy, budget-friendly, and a hit with the entire family!

 Featured Comment

 Please welcome our favorited Korean beef bowls, one of our most popular recipes on Damn Delicious.
 This recipe is a special twist on the traditional Korean dish, bulgogi, but as a cheater version, we are swapping out thin slices of sirloin with ground beef.
-Bulgogi is also marinated overnight to enhance its flavors and tenderness but with this quick ground beef version, you can have the same flavors in lightning speed time.

 - Weeknight hero.
 With a short ingredient list, these beef bowls come together incredibly fast.
 The cooking process itself takes just about 10-15 minutes, and if you have some leftover cooked rice lying around, dinner will be on the table in 20 minutes or less.
+It’s a budget-friendly alternative to traditional bulgogi while still capturing authentic Korean BBQ flavors.

 - Budget-friendly.
 Using pantry staples, ground beef and rice, this dish can easily feed a family of four without breaking the bank.

 - Flexible recipe.
-Any lingering veggies (ex. chopped bell peppers, carrots or broccoli florets) can be thrown right in for a great clean-out-the-fridge meal.
+Throw in any lingering veggies (ex. chopped bell peppers, carrots or broccoli florets) for an easy clean-out-the-fridge meal.

 Tools For This Recipe